-Size.
 Law departments tend to be far smaller than law firms.
-It is not unusual for a large corporation with 5,000 employees to have a law department of only three or four attorneys.
-A law department with only 38 attorneys would be considered among the largest in the country,37 whereas a law firm with that number of attorneys would be considered barely medium-sized.
+It is not unusual for a large corporation with five thousand employees to have a law department of only three or four attorneys.
+A law department with only thirty-eight attorneys would be considered among the largest in the country, there as a law firm with that number of attorneys would be considered barely medium-sized.
 Size plays a key role in whether attorneys are able to find balance; while a very small department may be able to be more flexible in terms of scheduling, it will be less able to shift workloads to accommodate attorneys' personal needs.